Philip-robinson/flask-test/README.md

 The other method is similar:
 ```
     def detail(self, key):
-        """ return a dictionary of fields pertinent to the specified named share holing"""
+        """ return a dict of fields pertinent to the specified named share holing"""
         print("detail ", key, "->", self.data[key])
         return self.data[key]
 ```